shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-the-debug-auction.md

 ---
-title : Microsoft Invest - Understanding the Debug Auction description : Learn how to run a debug auction and how to read the output you receive.
+title: Microsoft Invest - Understanding the Debug Auction
+description: Learn how to run a debug auction and how to read the output you receive. ms.date: 10/28/2023
 ---